-Study Guide 54.
+Are lu mp sums always considered an asset?
+AIC IU. mp sums arways considered an asset: amount is used when an asset is owned jointly by a family member and outside the household?
 When is personal property counted as an asset?
-55. How do you treat life insurance policies?
-56. What happens if a tenant has "given away" an asset for less than fair market value within the past two years?
-57. How long is the asset counted in that situation?
-58. What are the three (3) exceptions to assets being disposed of for less than fair market value?
-1) 2) 3)
+How d lo you treat life insurance policies? happens if a family member has "given away" an asset for less than fait value?
+How lo ong is the asset counted in that situation?
+What a are the three (3) exceptions to assets being disposed of for less than fai